 Use the catalogue to search for material in the Chinese collection by entering your search terms or key words to find titles, authors or subjects.

-You can search the catalogue using English, Chinese and Chinese Romanization Pinyin (拼音).
+You can search the catalogue using English, Chinese (simplified or traditional characters) and Chinese Romanization Pinyin (拼音).

-Once you run your search, you can narrow your results using the options listed under ‘Narrow Search’ on the right-hand side of the results page.
-The filters include format, subject, time of publication (decade), language etc. The Language and Geographic filters can be very helpful.
+Once you run your search, you can limit your search results using the options listed under ‘Limit your search’ on the right-hand side of the results page.
+The filters include format, access, subject, time of publication (decade), language and geographic etc. The Language and Geographic filters can be very helpful, for example to limit to Chinese or China.

-You can also search for works in Chinese in the catalogue Advanced Search by adding ‘Chinese’ to the Language limit box.
-You may also wish to add ‘Multiple languages’ to capture works that are classified as multilingual.
+You can also search for works in Chinese in the catalogue Advanced Search by ticking ‘Chinese’ in the Language limit box.
+You may also wish to tick multiple languages to capture works that are classified as multilingual.

 Search the catalogue by romanization

 Searching by romanization is still the most effective way to locate Chinese-language materials.
-Simplified Chinese and traditional Chinese are not inter-searchable in our catalogue.
-Therefore, if you are unable to identify items by searching in English or Chinese (simplified or traditional characters), try searching by Pinyin.
+Simplified Chinese and traditional Chinese are inter-searchable in our catalogue.
+However, if you are unable to identify items by searching in English or Chinese (simplified or traditional characters), try searching by Pinyin.

-Follow Library of Congress ALA-LC Romanizatin Rules when using Pinyin as keywords.
+Follow Library of Congress ALA-LC Romanization Rules when using Pinyin as keywords.
 Some basic principles are:

 - Separate the romanization of each Chinese character with a space, i.e. Ming Qing xiao shuo bi jiao yan jiu 明清小说比较研究